eliot-portevin/MSPS/SyncYtSpotify/README.md

 - `yt_to_sp.log`: Contains information about songs successfully added to Spotify, songs already added, and songs not found on Spotify.

 - `sp_to_yt.log`: Contains information about songs successfully added to YouTube Music and songs not found on YouTube Music.

-## License

-This script is provided under the MIT License.
-Feel free to modify and distribute it as needed.
-Refer to the [LICENSE](LICENSE) file for more details.

----

-Please make sure to replace `script_name.py` with the actual name of the script file when providing instructions to users.
-Additionally, you may want to include a `LICENSE` file with the appropriate license text for your script.